-In my work as a coach to parents of gifted and twice-exceptional children, many who are homeschooling, I have found deschooling to be effective.
-More often than not, certain topics continue to be a struggle until deschooling has occurred.
-While I have many examples of children who have been successfully deschooled through homeschooling and at alternative schools, here is a timeline of my own son’s progression through deschooling math.
-Math is the subject that is most commonly lost to creatively gifted children.
+In my work as a coach to parents of gifted and twice-exceptional children, many who are homeschooling, I have found deschooling in combination with unschooling to be effective and essential to getting back on track to learning.
+More often than not, certain topics continue to be a struggle until deschooling has fully occurred.

 © 2019 Teresa Currivan